ngrok/sqlmw/README.md

 [![GoDoc](https://godoc.org/github.com/ngrok/sqlmw?status.svg)](https://godoc.org/github.com/ngrok/sqlmw)

 # sqlmw
-sqlmw provides an absurdly simple API that allows a caller to "wrap" another database/sql driver with middleware.
+sqlmw provides an absurdly simple API that allows a caller to wrap a `database/sql` driver with middleware.

-Think grpc interceptors or http middleware but for the database/sql package.
+This provides an abstraction similar to http middleware or grpc interceptors but for the database/sql package.
 This allows a caller to implement observability like tracing and logging easily.
-More importantly, it also enables far more powerful behaviors like transparently modifying arguments, results or query execution strategy.
-This power allows programmers to implement behaviors like automatic sharding, selective tracing, automatic caching, transparent query mirroring, retries, failover, and more.
+More importantly, it also enables powerful possible behaviors like transparently modifying arguments, results or query execution strategy.
+This power allows programmers to implement functionality like automatic sharding, selective tracing, automatic caching, transparent query mirroring, retries, failover in a reuseable way, and more.

 ## Usage

-It's absurdly simple:

 - Define a new type and embed the `sqlmw.NullInterceptor` type.
 - Add a method you want to intercept from the `sqlmw.Interceptor` interface.
 - Wrap the driver with your interceptor with `sqlmw.Driver` and then install it with `sql.Register`.
+- Use `sql.Open` on the new driver string that was passed to register.

 Here's a complete example: